GWAS Tutorial with gwaspr

 Genotype Data

-The LDP was genotyped using an exome caputure array and
+Our population, the LDP, was genotyped using an exome caputure

-filtered with the following criteria to yield a data set of 276,984
+array and filtered with the following criteria to yield a data set

 .